25 Unbeatable Things to Do in Saint Martin and St. Maarten

 Rainbow Café, St Martin

-It’s classy and chic, with lounge chairs, pouffy white bean bag sunbeds and umbrellas lined up on the beach.
+It’s classy and chic – with lounge chairs and poofy white bean bag sunbeds under umbrellas on the sand.

-When it’s time for lunch, gravitate to the open-air restaurant and indulge in a delicious long lunch the way the French do.
+When it’s time for lunch, wander up to the open-air restaurant and settle in for a languid long lunch the way the French do.

 Don’t expect burgers.
-(Remember, this place is classy.)
-Think snails in garlic butter on a crusty pastry bed, a creole fishpot or roasted duck breast with foie gras sauce.
+(Remember, we said this place is classy.)
+Think snails in garlic butter on a flaky pastry bed, a Creole fish pot or roasted duck breast with foie gras sauce.
 Perhaps sushi.

 Captain Frenchy